divyamehul/Agriculture-field-prediction/README.md

 **Details to use the model**

+Unzip the train and test data from Data.zip file.

 The code is written in the notebook attached.
 To run it, cd into the folder, and execute

 "bash eval.sh es22btech11013"